zbiljic/shiro-infinispan/README.md

 License
 -------

-This software is licensed under the [Apache License Version 2.0](http://www.apache.org/licenses/LICENSE-2.0)
+This code is licensed under the [MIT License](http://opensource.org/licenses/MIT).